Stacked glass payment cards with a rupee symbol, Taj Mahal silhouette, and Indian flag

 Tax Treatment of Card Rewards in India

 India taxes crypto gains at a flat 30% rate under Section 115BBH of the Income Tax Act, with no loss offsets and no deductions except cost of acquisition.
-Additionally, 1% TDS under Section 194S applies to all crypto transfers above INR 10,000/year (INR 50,000 for specified persons).
+A 1% TDS under Section 194S also applies to all crypto transfers above INR 10,000/year (INR 50,000 for specified persons).
 A 4% health and education cess applies on top of the 30% rate, making the effective rate 31.2%.
 This is among the world's harshest crypto tax regimes.

 The No-Loss-Offset Trap